brendanmurph/WorkNu2/README.txt

-This is an ecommerce web example built with HTML Tailwind and Javascript
+This is an ecommerce web example built with HTML Tailwind and Javascript.
+Ill be making regular contributions for the rest of 2024 and hope to have this site done nefore the new year.